-- (b) ensure that timely and accurate receipts are issued for contributions to the Party as permitted by the Canada Elections Act. - (4) If permitted by the Canada Elections Act, the Federal Liberal Agency of Canada may appoint one or more persons as registered agents for the purpose of issuing receipts for contributions.
+- (2) The National Board of Directors may at any time, with the consent of the National President and the Leader, terminate in accordance with Canada Elections Act the appointment of any corporation as the chief agent of the Party. - (3) The Federal Liberal Agency of Canada is responsible to: - (a) ensure that the financial administration of the Party is administered in accordance with the Canada Elections Act; and - (b) ensure that timely and accurate receipts are issued for contributions to the Party as permitted by the Canada Elections Act. - (4) If permitted by the Canada Elections Act, the Federal Liberal Agency of Canada may appoint one or more persons as registered agents for the purpose of issuing receipts for contributions.

-CHAPTER 10 - PERMANENT APPEAL COMMITTEE
+CHAPTER 11 - PERMANENT APPEAL COMMITTEE

-44 Establishment and composition
+51 Establishment and composition

 - (1) The Permanent Appeal Committee is established as the final appeal tribunal of the Party.
 The Permanent Appeal Committee consists of: - (a) two Co-Chairs, one of whom must be a man and one of whom must be a woman, appointed by the National Board of Directors with the consent of the Leader and the National President; - (b) one representative appointed by resolution of the executive of each PTA. - (2) The Permanent Appeal Committee may, in consultation with a Provincial and Territorial Association, appoint additional persons to adjudicate appeals from that province or territory in relation to candidate nominations, leadership selection and delegate selection to any convention of the Party.
-In the appointment of such adjudicators, the principle of equal participation of men and women must be respected. - (3) Each member of the Permanent Appeal Committee and each adjudicator appointed under Subsection 44(2) must agree in writing to remain neutral in candidate nominations, the election of the Leader or the selection of delegates to any convention of the Party.
+In the appointment of such adjudicators, the principle of equal participation of men and women must be respected. - (3) Each member of the Permanent Appeal Committee and each adjudicator appointed under Subsection 51(2) must agree in writing to remain neutral in candidate nominations, the election of the Leader or the selection of delegates to any convention of the Party.

-45 Jurisdiction
+52 Jurisdiction

-- (1) The Permanent Appeal Committee is responsible for: - (a) adjudicating appeals arising in relation to candidate nominations, leadership selection and delegate selection to any convention of the Party; - (b) upon a reference by the National Board of Directors, interpreting this Constitution, any Party Bylaws and any rules adopted under this Constitution; - (c) upon a reference by the executive of any Commission established under this Constitution, interpreting the Constitution of the Commission, this Constitution and any rules adopted under this Constitution; - (d) upon a reference from the executive of any PTA, interpreting any Constitution
+- (1) The Permanent Appeal Committee is responsible for: - (a) adjudicating appeals arising in relation to candidate nominations, leadership selection and delegate selection to any convention of the Party;

-- of the PTA or any of its constituent bodies as it concerns the federal affairs of the Party. - (2) Decisions of the Permanent Appeal Committee must be based on rules and regulations adopted in accordance with this Constitution and are final and not subject to appeal.
+- (b) upon a reference by the National Board of Directors, interpreting this Constitution, any Party Bylaws and any rules adopted under this Constitution; - (c) upon a reference by the executive of any Commission established under this Constitution, interpreting the Constitution of the Commission, this Constitution and any rules adopted under this Constitution; - (d) upon a reference from the executive of any PTA, interpreting any Constitution of the PTA or any of its constituent bodies as it concerns the federal affairs of the Party. - (2) Decisions of the Permanent Appeal Committee must be based on rules and regulations adopted in accordance with this Constitution and are final and not subject to appeal.

-46 Rules of procedure
+53 Rules of procedure